open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 ## Introduction

-This repository demonstrate how to create an extension archive to use with `otel.javaagent.experimental.extensions` configuration option of the OpenTelemetry Java instrumentation agent.
+This repository demonstrates how to create an extension archive to use with `otel.javaagent.experimental.extensions` configuration option of the OpenTelemetry Java instrumentation agent.

 For every extension point provided by OpenTelemetry Java instrumentation, this repository contains an example of